irynahorobets/spa-sandbox/README.md

 # spa-sandbox
-A sandbox for spa application
+A sandbox for spa application.
+Usefull for experimentation